I lost an item on a busPlease contact the bus operator.

-- A non-RTI equipped bus being allocated to a service promoted as having RTI;
+- A bus not equipped with a GPS unit being allocated to a service promoted as having real time information;

-- There is a fault with the OBU and/or the ETM that communicates with the central RTI system;
+- There is a fault with the OBU and/or the ETM that communicates with the central real time information system;

-- The bus driver has logged on to the ETM incorrectly, preventing the journey operated being ‘matched’ by the central RTI system;
+- The bus driver has logged on to the ETM incorrectly, preventing the journey operated being ‘matched’ by the central real time information system;

-- Incorrect timetable and/or schedule data has been loaded on to the central RTI system, preventing information received from buses being ‘matched’ with information contained on the central RTI system;
+- Incorrect timetable and/or schedule data has been loaded on to the central real time information system, preventing information received from buses being ‘matched’ with information contained on the central real time information system;

-- There is a fault with the central RTI system, preventing journey matching and/or predictions from being calculated;
+- There is a fault with the central real time information system, preventing journey matching and/or predictions from being calculated;

-- There is a fault with the communication systems for example, radio base stations, on-vehicle communications antenna etc, preventing information from flowing between buses and central RTI system to at-stop displays, website, etc.
+- There is a fault with the communication systems for example, radio base stations, on-vehicle communications antenna etc, preventing information from flowing between buses and central real time information system to at-stop displays, website, etc.